Diversity Methods for Improving Convergence and Accuracy of Quantum Error Correction Decoders Through Hardware Emulation: Diversity based on BP implementations

 Compared to other existing decoders based on BP, such as SI and CA, our approach eliminates the need to calculate the reliabilities of checks in a graph, which can be complex in a detector error model.
 Additionally, we do not require an extra sorting process to arrange information based on reliability, significantly reducing latency.
 Due to the nature of BP, there is also no need to implement a consensus process among the decoders to enhance confidence like in \cite{shutty2024efficientnearoptimaldecodingsurface}.

 When compared to the BP+BP+OSD method presented in \cite{iolius2024almostlineartimedecodingalgorithm}, our diversity decoder combined with OSD saves 100 iterations over the sparsified detector error model.
-The diversity proposal also achieves a larger performance gain compared to BP+BP without the need for two separate graphs, which is crucial from a hardware standpoint.
+The diversity proposal also achieves a larger performance gain compared to BP+BP without the need for two separate graphs, which can be important from a hardware standpoint.

 With our proposed diversity decoder, all arithmetic resources can be shared, requiring only the duplication of storage resources.
 In contrast, when using two graphs, it is not possible to share arithmetic and routing resources effectively.
 This means that with just one decoder, we can implement all three stages of the diversity decoder without sacrificing the degree of parallelism, as two decoders can operate simultaneously within the same architecture.